-A Test Plan is a document which describes a scope of testing, test strategy, objectives, effort, schedule and resources required.
-Its main purpose is to guide the whole testing process and used mostly by Project Managers or Tests Engineers.
-The example of Functional Test Plan you can find here.
+A Test Plan is a document that describes the scope of testing, test strategy, objectives, effort, schedule, and resources required.
+It serves as a guide to testing throughout the development process.
+Find an example of the Functional Test Plan here.

 The scope of work is defined at the beginning of the testing process.
-A project team should clearly understand what features and functions to be tested and which ones are out of scope.
-To determine the scope of testing a Manager must take into consideration the project specification, budget and customer’s requirements should be taken into account.
+A project team should clearly understand what features and functions there are to be tested and which ones are out of scope.
+To determine the scope of testing, the project specification, budget, and customer’s requirements should be taken into account.

-This section contains the documents which support test plan and can be referred during the testing process.
-Commonly, among them are:
+This section contains the documents which support the test plan and can be referred to during the testing process.
+Commonly, the list involves:

 - system requirements